Vehicles with rebuilt titles usually sell for at least 25% less than “clean” title cars.

-Short Answer: You can find rebuilt title cars for sale in a number of places locally and online, including auctions, dealerships, eBay, local newspapers, and auto salvage websites.
-For more details on where to buy rebuilt title cars, along with information about how to do so, see below.
+You can find rebuilt title cars for sale at a number of places locally and online, including auctions, dealerships, eBay, local newspapers, and auto salvage websites.
+For more details on where to buy rebuilt title cars and what to consider before you buy, see below.

-Where to Find Rebuilt Title Cars for Sale
+Where to Buy Rebuilt Title Cars

 Auctions (Local or Online)

 A leading organization that conducts these auctions is Insurance Auto Auction (IAA).
-On the IAA website, you will find schedules of auctions held in different locations around the country.
+On the IAA website, you’ll find schedules for auctions held in different locations around the country.

 Auto Dealers (Local or Online)

 You can search for local dealers online or in auto trader magazines.
-On the dealer’s website, you will find details, pictures, and the costs of each rebuilt car.
+On the dealer’s website, you’ll find details, pictures, and the costs of each rebuilt car.

-To buy a rebuilt title car from eBay, you’ll find auto listings in the eBay Motors section.
-If you are familiar with the market prices of rebuilt title cars, you can use the Advanced search option by entering the price range.
+To buy a rebuilt title car from eBay, look for listings in the eBay Motors section.
+If you’re familiar with the market prices of rebuilt title cars, you can use the Advanced search option by entering the price range.

-You can also often make one or more visits to inspect the car before you finally buy it.
+You can also make one or more visits to inspect the car before you finally buy it.
 This helps ensure you won’t run into any surprises later, which is more of a risk if you buy a vehicle online.

 Auto Salvage Websites

 The quickest way to find rebuilt title cars for sale is by searching the numerous auto salvage websites online.
 Two reputable websites where you can start your search are ProSalvage and SalvageAuto.

-Before buying a rebuilt title car, make sure to Google the VIN number and take a look at the car’s history.
-Someone may say it was only involved in a minor accident, but you may come across pictures from a previous auction where the car was in far worse condition than the current owner claimed.
+Before buying a rebuilt title car, make sure to research the VIN and take a look at the car’s history.
+Someone may claim it was only involved in a minor accident, but you may come across pictures from a previous auction where the car was in far worse condition than the current owner claimed.